Professor-Paradox/devops-docs/sql/deploy/index.md

 1. Install Mysql
 2. Start the Database
 3. Configure Mysql
-4. Clone Git Sql
-5. Create database with mysql
+4. Create database with mysql
-6. Verify Database
+5. Verify Database

 ## Run these commands on putty